-Decoding Ancient Oceans: Tracing Seawater Composition Through Fossils and Shells
+Decoding Ancient Oceans: Tracing Seawater Composition Through Fossil Bones and Shells

-Fossils and shells, especially those of marine organisms like nautiloids, act as natural geochemical archives.
+Fossil bones and carbonate shells, especially those of marine organisms like nautiloids, act as natural geochemical archives.
 Their chemical signatures—locked in during formation—provide a snapshot of the seawater composition at the time of deposition/diagenesis.
 These records help scientists investigate critical events such as mass extinctions, ocean anoxic events, and glaciations, revealing their impact on marine ecosystems and global biogeochemical cycles.

 Through innovative techniques like Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICP-MS), researchers analyze these delicate samples with unparalleled precision, identifying trace elements like rare earth elements (REEs) and isotopes of strontium (Sr), calcium (Ca), and uranium (U).
 This research not only sheds light on ancient marine environments but also helps predict future changes in ocean chemistry, offering valuable insights into how marine systems respond to global shifts in climate and geology.